What can you buy with HSA funds?

 You can get an HSA through your insurer, banks, credit unions, and other financial institutions.

-HSAs are a type of tax-advantaged account.
-They’re sometimes referred to as having a triple tax advantage because they can help you save money on taxes in three ways.
+These accounts are sometimes referred to as having a triple tax advantage because they can help you save money on taxes in three ways.

 Secondarily, HSA accounts incur interest.
 While you can only deposit a limited amount every year, unused funds roll over to the following year.
 So with time, you can earn interest on increasingly saved funds.
 Most accounts offer nominal interest rates, so they’re generally not used for incurring growth.
 But again—anything left in your account remains untaxed.